rohanjaditya/deep-sleep-net/README.md

 # Sleep Stage Prediction using CNN and Attention

 ## Dataset
-We use the [Sleep-EDF Database Expanded](https://physionet.org/content/sleep-edfx/1.0.0/) which contains 197 whole-night PolySomnoGraphic (PSG) sleep recordings, containing EEG, EOGn and EMG markers. </br>
+We used the [Sleep-EDF Database Expanded](https://physionet.org/content/sleep-edfx/1.0.0/) which contains 197 whole-night PolySomnoGraphic (PSG) sleep recordings, containing EEG, EOGn and EMG markers. </br>
 For the project, we used the data of 22 patients.
 Each patient had data available for two nights, each night lasting around 10 hours.
 The signals were recorded with a frequency of 100Hz.

 ## Preprocessing